lokendra-ss-18283/mcp-connector/README.md

-# MCP Connect
+# MCP Connector

-**MCP Connect** is a CLI tool and proxy server for the [Model Context Protocol](https://github.com/modelcontextprotocol) (MCP), providing secure, streamable HTTP transport with OAuth authentication support.
+**MCP Connector** is a CLI tool and proxy server for the [Model Context Protocol](https://github.com/modelcontextprotocol) (MCP), providing secure, streamable HTTP transport with OAuth authentication support.

 ---